aarushi-taori/SPPU_2019_SE_Comp_Microprocessor_Practicals/README.md

 Practical 4 : Write a switch case driven X86/64 ALP to perform 64-bit hexadecimal arithmetic operations (+,-,*, /) using suitable macros.
 Define procedure for each operation.

-Practical 5 : Write an X86/64 ALP to accept five 64 bit Hexadecimal numbers from user and store them in an array and display the accepted numbers.
+Practical 5 : Write an X86/64 ALP to count number of positive and negative numbers from the array.

 Practical 6 : Write X86/64 ALP to convert 4-digit Hex number into its equivalent BCD number and 5- digit BCD number into its equivalent HEX number.
 Make your program user friendly to accept the choice from user for:  <br>(a) HEX to BCD <br>b) BCD to HEX <br>(c) EXIT.<br>Display proper strings to prompt the user while accepting the input and displaying the result.
 (Wherever necessary, use 64-bit registers).